xoidlabs/xoid/README.md

 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
 Its the result of careful analyses of different state management tools and paradigms.
 The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in the single API.

 With **xoid**, you can move business logic out of components in a truly framework-agnostic manner.
-It might be the first library to ever introduce the notion of [isomorphic local component state](#-isomorphic-local-component-state).
+It might be the first library to ever introduce the notion of [isomorphic component logic](#-isomorphic-component-logic).
 While doing all these, it also cares about its package size (~1kB gzipped), and aims to keep itself approachable for newcomers.
 More features are explained below, and the [documentation website](https://xoid.dev).

 To install, run the following command: